 If you don’t have any machines on hand to help you with your workout – don’t despair.
-You can do the same exercises with free weights and most of them will turn out better for you like that anyway.
+You can do the same exercises with free weights and most of them will provide even better results than machines.
 As a matter of fact, all of these barbell exercises will let you build pounds upon pounds of muscles.

-This exercise targets your chest.
+Start this full body barbell workout with some floor presses.
+This exercise targets your chest, triceps and front delts.
 I would strongly suggest finding a power cage but if you can’t do that, getting a squat rack with modifiable safety arms or J-hooks set just a little bit under the barbell when your arms are locked out.

 ONE-ARM BARBELL ROWS

 This one of the best exercises to target your back.
 To perform it, place the light end of the bar on something solid and put the weight on the other end of the bar.
 Then, move into position looking away from the corner while holding a staggered stance over the bar.